Who are we?

 We encourage members of the public to take steps to prevent foot problems.
 There are also simple things you can do if you develop minor problems.
-For details, see this advice note.
+See our self-care page for more.

 Who to contact if you need an interpreter or information about disabled access

 Request in advance on application form or via call centre tel: 0116 225 5118 or email: LLR.Podiatry@nhs.net